 To share someone’s post, simply tap on the icon on the right under their photo.
 This will open up a new window, where you’ll see the option, “Add post to your story.”

 Although that person will get a notification that you shared their post to your Story, go the extra mile and tag them again in it.
 This gives them a little extra exposure and makes it clear where you got the content from.

 Side note: This is the perfect opportunity to share user-generated content (UGC).
 Let’s say you have a clothing brand, and a shopper posts a selfie in your apparel and tags you or uses a branded hashtag (or both).
 This is UGC, and it’s basically free advertising.

 Take advantage of this moment!
 Share that person’s image to your Story.
+Buy some Instagram likes to generate more activity on the post.
 People love being featured and will appreciate the recognition.
 And, you get to show your followers that you have loyal shoppers who love your brand.

 It’s a win-win situation.